If there is anything the coronavirus/COVID-19 pandemic fiasco has exposed, it’s our societal inequities.

 But of the 25 wealthiest nations, the United States is the only one that fails to do this.

-Interestingly, though, that claim is seldom if ever proposed whenever we feel the need to increase the military budget, print money to provide $2 trillion in economic relief to keep corporations afloat, dole out perpetual subsidies to the world’s most profitable corporations, or permanently cut taxes on those same corporations and their overlords to the tune of $1.5 trillion.
+Interestingly, though, that question is seldom if ever proposed whenever we feel the need to increase the military budget, print money to provide $2 trillion in economic relief to keep corporations afloat, dole out perpetual subsidies to the world’s most profitable corporations, or permanently cut taxes on those same corporations and their overlords to the tune of $1.5 trillion.

 Those who complain “We can’t afford it” are often the same who also boast about us being the richest nation in the world.